aviralsharma2021/DataCleaning-EDA-SQL/README.md

 Aviation Accidents Dataset from Kaggle is used for Data cleaning and Exploratory Data Analysis using SQL Server.

-This Project is to showcase SQL skillset
+This Project is to showcase my SQL skillset